ParzivalHack/LPEAssessor/README.md

 ## License

 This project is licensed under the MIT License - see the [MIT LICENSE](LICENSE) file for details.

+## Disclaimer
+A full disclaimer can be found [here](https://github.com/ParzivalHack/LPEAssessor/blob/main/DISCLAIMER.md)